 The number of children being diagnosed with ASD is on the rise, and it isn’t entirely clear whether this is due to improvements in the detection of the disorder and better reporting, or an actual increase in ASD cases (or both).

-Some suspected causes and risk factors for ASD include:
+Some suspected risk factors for ASD include:

 - Sex at birth as male - boys are four times more likely to be develop autism spectrum disorder in comparison to girls